 A high-quality interdisciplinary archive of over 1,500 leading academic journals across the humanities, social and natural sciences, as well as select monographs and other materials.
-The entire collection is full text searchable, includes high-quality images and is interlinked by millions of citations and references.
+The collection includes high-quality images and is interlinked by millions of citations and references.